ryancheley/dcus-2024/presentation/presentation.md

 ![inline](../images/slide6.png)

 ^notes: our hero is recognized for their efforts; how many of you have ever been the person the the left?
-How many of you have been the person on the right? which one *feels* better?
+How many of you have been the person on the right? which one *feels* better? which one is actually better for problem solving?

 ---